 The exchange of useful things in trade, such as a doctor's services for a farmer's grain, motivated by what each lacks, is the rudimentary germ or cell sociating one human with another practically and thus constituting the governing point of origin or a)rxh/ for society.
 The exchange relation, however, is an abstract social relation mediated by a thing: money.
 When buyer and seller meet on the market, this is an abstract social relation.
 The abstractness of the relation lies not only in the circumstance that the goods offered for sale show themselves in the abstract dimension of monetary value, but also in that both buyer and seller present themselves merely as the bearers of money and goods, respectively.
 In that the social relation is mediated by money and goods, it is a reified social relation, i.e. a social relation mediated by things (res).

 On entering the rudimentary dimension of Mitsein, which must be taken as the basis for any thinking through of the socio-political dimension, it must be taken into account that the gamut of phenomena that show themselves becomes richer, for it is no longer only things that show themselves in a definite look to human understanding, but now also humans themselves show themselves off in a definite look as who they are to each other.
 It must be noticed and duly pondered that the Greek verb a)pofai/nesqai in the middle voice means not only 'to demonstrate' but also 'to show oneself off with one's abilities'.
-This middle voice indicates a fundamental shift of ontological-phenomenological perspective, for it is no longer things showing themselves in their outline of being to human understanding, so to speak in the third person, but human beings showing themselves off to each other, so to speak in the second person, and also experiencing themselves, so to speak in the first person.
-A human being is not a something or a somewhat, but a somewho, so that the self-showing of human beings as such is a showing-off of who one is.(8) Ontological-existential thinking must accordingly focus specifically on the phenomenon of whoness if the phenomena are to come to their truth.
+This middle voice indicates a fundamental shift of ontologico-phenomenological perspective, for it is no longer things showing themselves in their defining outline of being to human understanding, so to speak in the third person, but human beings showing themselves off to each other, so to speak in the second person, and also experiencing themselves, so to speak, in the first person.
+A human being is not a something or a somewhat, but a somewho, so that the self-showing of human beings as such is a showing-off of who one is.(8) Ontologico-existential thinking must accordingly focus specifically on the phenomenon of whoness if the phenomena are to come to their truth, their simple, undistorted disclosedness.